 The prosecutor said Coyne fired a full clip - 20 shots - from the rifle and one from the pistol.
 The pistol shot hit Phillip Osborne in the head.
-The 16-year-olds, Anthony Dotson and Leslie "Leo" Oberschlake, were hospitalized and survived.
+Anthony Dotson and Leslie "Leo" Oberschlake were hospitalized and survived.

 The teens said Coyne never fired a warning shot, but they admitted they were looting the auto yard.
 Osborne had worked part-time there, and the teens said they came to steal a tire for his car.
-They had pot and beer before they got there.
+They said they smoked pot and drank beer before they got there.
 When police located Osborne's car after the shooting, several radiators and auto parts were stacked in the back seat.

 Six months later, a jury made a surprising decision: it cleared Coyne on murder charges but convicted him on two counts of felonious assault against Dotson and Oberschlake.